 - I will add that I believe trying different preamp tubes is my first love when chasing tone but BIASing an amp to my taste is the second favourite thing to do

 - Also, let your tubes run for a while before biasing them, I often find tubes a bit harsher at the start until they boil off some electrons and then settle down, after that I bias

 - No Sorry...they just aren’t worth it...there are plenty around though

 - What are the best tubes to buy?

 - There is no such thing.

-- There are definitely peoples favourites or types that amps come out with but we sell all the top brands and when you blind test people most can’t tell..
+- There are definitely peoples favourites or types that amps come out with but we sell all the top brands and when you blind test people most can’t tell.
 Yes I know there are people reading this right now saying they can and maybe they have some superpower but I am yet to see any A/B scenario that solves this age-old question for no other reason than sound is personal.
-What one person likes the other doesn’t.
+What one person likes another doesn’t.